-LIVE broadcasts are streamed at 11:00 AM on Sundays, with a brief countdown before streaming.
+LIVE broadcasts are streamed at 11:00 AM on Sundays (and other occasions), with a brief countdown before streaming.
 Prior to the countdown, you may click on the red arrow in the middle of the placeholder image.
 The words "Live Stream Offline" will display.
 When streaming begins, you will automatically receive the Service.
 For assistance, please contact Jen Sappell ( ).

 Sunday Service on November 29, 2020, "Open Hearts, Healing Hands," is led by Student Minister Alia Shinbrough.
 There is a chant, what might be thought of as a healing chant, that goes “When the world is sick… can’t no one be well.. but I dreamt we were all beautiful and strong.”
 In this time of pandemic, amidst the grief and longing, love and loneliness we’ve come to know many more ways our world is sick.
 How might we dream ourselves into healing to become more beautiful and strong together?

 With our Annual Thanksgiving Worship Service, we again celebrate this community.
 We bring together bread from our many individual families, traditions.
 We share our bread and the stories surrounding our feasting.
 Our bread nourishes bodies and the stories about the bread feeds our souls.
 The sharing strengthens our community and forms our common table.
 While we won’t be able to eat bread together in the same room, we can still share our family’s bread.
 The Young People’s Choir will sing and the Jazz Ensemble will play.

 Watch this Service in community in a Zoom space hosted by Student Minister Alia Shinbrough and Membership Coordinator Abigail Highland.
 The Zoom will be a quiet contemplative space, with a “whisper section” in the chat.
 You’re invited to bring your at-home chalice.